HL7/PDDI-CDS/input/pagecontent/documentation.md

           over 2 g/day for a few days.
 For more severe pain consider short-term opioids in place of the NSAID.</td>
       </tr>
       <tr>
 	<td><strong>Comment:</strong> Any recommended actions that apply to all patient exposures SHOULD be stated using clear and concise language.
 The recommended action statement SHOULD also provide citations to <a href="http://purl.obolibrary.org/obo/MPIO_0000004" target="new">evidence for a suspected drug-drug interaction</a> (not provided in this example).
+Implementers MAY use the <a href="https://build.fhir.org/ig/HL7/ebm/en/" target="new">EBM-on-FHIR Implementation Guide</a> to represent structured references to evidence supporting PDDI recommendations.
 Recommendations that depend on <a href="http://purl.obolibrary.org/obo/MPIO_0000000" target="new">contextual information/modifying factors</a> SHOULD be mentioned separately to support context-specific presentation of such information.</td>
       </tr>
     </table>
     <table>